thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-disaster-recovery-using-azure-site-recovery.md

 <properties
-   pageTitle="Automatiser la récupération d’urgence pour les partages de fichiers sur StorSimple à l’aide d’Azure Site Recovery| Microsoft Azure" description="Décrit les étapes et les meilleures pratiques de création d’une solution de récupération d’urgence pour les partages de fichiers hébergés sur le stockage StorSimple." services="storsimple" documentationCenter="NA" authors="vidarmsft"
+   pageTitle="Automate DR for file shares on StorSimple using Azure Site Recovery| Microsoft Azure" description="Describes the steps and best practices for creating a disaster recovery solution for file shares hosted on StorSimple storage." services="storsimple" documentationCenter="NA" authors="vidarmsft"